 Illinois law outlines specific fees notaries can charge and mandates that they maintain a record book, or journal, of notarial acts.
 This book logs details like the date, signer, and type of document, safeguarding against misconduct.

 The use of electronic notarization has expanded, enabling notaries to perform services online.
-These e-notaries must satisfy additional training, aligning with increased virtual transactions.
+These e-notaries must satisfy additional training and align with increased virtual transactions.
 They offer a convenient solution, especially for remote or digital-focused clients, enhancing accessibility while ensuring security.

 Becoming an Illinois Notary